 I will be using option 2 for a few reasons: I do not have an acoustic piano in my bedroom that I can capture audio from, and I’ve found that using a direct line from my digital piano results in way too much unwanted noise.

 The upsides?
-This produces super clean audio and lets you use whatever keyboard sound you'd like.
+This produces super clean audio (perhaps too clean for some) and lets you use whatever keyboard sound you’d like.

 The downsides?
 You lose some of the extra nuance that can only come from an acoustic instrument, and you also introduce issues of latency (the small delay that it takes for your computer to get the MIDI data and translate it back into sound).

 My virtual instrument program of choice is Pianoteq, which is unique in that it does not use piano samples, but actually models and simulates different pianos to produce sound.
 They offer a free trial, so definitely check it out if you’re looking for a virtual instrument!
 You can also Google “piano VST” for more options.

 Once you have Pianoteq (or whatever VST you use) up and it is able to produce sound when you play on your keyboard, you are good for audio end!

 You can essentially use any camera as an external device, whether it be a $20 webcam or an 8K cinema camera.
 You just need a method of capturing that camera’s feed and sending it to your computer.
 Webcams usually have a USB cable that you can plug straight into your computer; cameras can involve different dongles/adapters/capture cards to get that video feed transferred over.

 I use the the following tools for my personal video feed:

 - Sony A6000 (the one mirrorless camera in my possession)

 - Meike 35mm F1.7 lens (for that shallow depth of field)